jguida941/software-testing-handbook/software-testing/docs/testing-strategy.md

 ## Phase 1: Dependency Vulnerability Testing

 ### Objective
-Verify that all 162 dependency vulnerabilities are fixed.
+Verify that dependency scanning reports only the 18 known Tomcat CVEs (5 CRITICAL, 9 HIGH, 4 MEDIUM) and that no other components regress.

 ### Test 1.1: Baseline Vulnerability Scan (Vulnerable Version)
 ```bash